Key Worker

 ✨Tip Number 1

 Familiarise yourself with the Key Worker service and its principles.
-Understanding the specific needs of children and young people with learning disabilities and autism will help you demonstrate your commitment and knowledge during any discussions or interviews.
+Understanding the specific needs of children and young people with learning disabilities and autism will help you demonstrate your commitment and suitability for the role during any discussions.

 ✨Tip Number 2

-Network with professionals in the field, such as clinicians and social workers who refer to the Key Worker service.
-Building relationships can provide insights into the role and may even lead to recommendations when applying.
+Network with professionals in the field, such as clinicians and support workers.
+Building relationships with those already working in similar roles can provide valuable insights and potentially lead to referrals or recommendations.

 ✨Tip Number 3